-While a “bad” histogram mostly have tones at the edge which basically means that either there is underexposure leading to shadow clipping or overexposure leading to highlight clipping.
+While a “bad” histogram mostly has tones at the edge, which means that either there is underexposure leading to shadow clipping or overexposure, leading to highlight clipping.
 It can even lead to both in a single photo.

 Here are some examples to further explain the link between histogram and exposure:

-When you look at an underexposed image it is too dark and lacks any sort of bright detail.
+When you look at an underexposed image, it is too dark and lacks bright detail.

 This is also represented in the Histogram as it clearly shows a shift to the left side as most of the tones fall in the shadow range, and you will even find some clipped (completely black) areas.

-Majority of the portion of the image is completely white and is blown-out bearing no detail at all.
-This is confirmed by the histogram as it clearly shows a strong shift to the right.
+The majority of the image portion is completely white and is blown-out, bearing no detail at all.
+This is confirmed by the histogram, as it clearly shows a strong shift to the right.